sourcefrog/cargo-mutants/book/src/using-results.md

 your project, but here are some suggestions:

 First, look at the overall list of missed mutants: there might be patterns such as a cluster of related functions all having missed mutants.
+Probably some will stand out as potentially more important to the correct function of your program.

 You should first look for any mutations where it's very _surprising_ that they were not caught by any tests, given what you know about the codebase.
 For